Student Clubs & Honor Societies

 Art Club exists to inspire, create and build upon the artistic achievement of members.
 The club allows members to foster a special environment to grow in their interests while also raising funds to promote the arts.

-Baking from the Heart raises funds for heart patients through the love of baking by organizing bake sales twice a month and sponsoring various community outreach events throughout the year.
+Baking for the Heart raises funds for heart patients through the love of baking by organizing bake sales twice a month and sponsoring various community outreach events throughout the year.

 Big Data Club